 Employees in a wide range of fields across the state experience illnesses and injuries on the job that require care and days off work.
 In 2016, the Ohio Bureau of Workers’ Compensation (BWC) addressed over 88,000 work injury claims.
 To help ease the hardship associated with the medical bills and lost wages, the state workers’ compensation system offers a variety of benefits.
 In some cases, the recovery is prompt, and the employees are able to return to work with little delay.
 In other cases, however, the illness or injury is more severe and workers are forced to miss a significant amount of work to address these medical needs.
 While benefits exist to cover these long-term situations, additional steps are occasionally required to ensure continued care and compensation.
 A major component is the completion of an independent medical examination.
 These exams are required sometimes and can have a significant impact on compensation going forward.

 What Is an Independent Medical Examination?

 The Ohio BWC defines an independent medical examination (IME) as “an objective medical evaluation conducted by an independent, qualified medical specialist at BWC’s request for the purpose of clarifying an injured worker’s medical and disability status.”
 Essentially, injured workers must be examined by a doctor who will offer an opinion regarding both the degree of the injury and the employee’s ability to return to work.
-Payment of benefits will depend on the determination of this exam.
+Payment of benefits will depend on the outcome of this exam.
 In Ohio, the typical exams are:

-- 90-day exam - An exam is required when a worker has received temporary total disability for 90 consecutive days to evaluate the employee’s current medical situation, a plan to move forward, barriers to returning to work, and more.
+- 90-day exam - An exam is required when a worker has received temporary total disability for 90 consecutive days to evaluate the employee’s medical situation, a plan to move forward, barriers to returning to work, and more.

 - 200-week exam - Another exam similar to the 90-day exam is required after an injured worker has received temporary total disability for 200 consecutive weeks to reevaluate the employee’s full medical and work circumstances.